decentraland/unity-renderer/docs/how-to-profile-a-local-unity-build-remotely.md

 - If the data is not transmitted automatically, fiddle with toggling/untoggling the record button in the Profiler until the samples start arriving at Unity

 - Recommended setup: Only CPU, Rendering and Memory modules on display; Disable VSync and "Others" from CPU module.

+- On WebGL the process of building via the editor `bakes` the `local ip` into the build itself.
+If this changes, it will no longer work and you will have to build again.